 Aimed squarely at enthusiasts and professionals, this update of Fujifilm's X-T1 is a mirrorless enthusiast's camera that records 4K video as well as high-res stills – a feat that was a first for the X range, at the time of the camera's launch.

-A case in point is that the X-T2 now features a slightly larger grip and more prominent ISO and shutter speed dials.
-Another first for this series is the addition of a tilting LCD screen to the Fujifilm X-series, which is an obvious boon for videographers.
+The X-T2 introduced tilting LCD screen to the Fujifilm X-series, which is an obvious boon for videographers.
 Naturally we also get a 2.36-million dot resolution eye-level viewfinder, which is twice as bright as its forebear’s, although the camera still sports the same weatherproofed construction we admired from the X-T1.

 Read more: The 10 best mirrorless cameras